MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaFeatureCategory.md

 ```
 Get-VivaFeatureCategory
  [-ResultSize <Unlimited>]
- [-ProgressAction <ActionPreference>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use the Get-VivaFeatureCategory cmdlet to view the Viva categories that support feature access controls.
+Use the Get-VivaFeatureCategory cmdlet to view the categories in Viva that support feature access controls.

 You need to use the Connect-ExchangeOnline cmdlet to authenticate.